-(3) Includes adjustments of \$24.3 million on account of the first quarter.
+(3) Includes adjustments of \$24.3 million on account of the first quarter and \$29 million on account of the second quarter.

-The year-to-date tax revenue increase of approximately \$557.9 million through October 31, 2010 from the same period in fiscal 2010 is attributable in large part to an increase of approximately \$169.5 million, or 6.2%, in withholding collections, an increase of approximately \$44.2 million, or 11.7%, in income estimated payments, a decrease of approximately \$52.0 million, or 24.9%, in income refunds, an increase of approximately \$216.5 million, or 14.7%, in sales and use tax collections, and an increase of approximately \$87.4 million, or 19.8%, in corporate and business tax collections.
-Preliminary year-to-date fiscal 2011 tax collections (through October) were approximately \$414 million above the benchmark estimate, which is based on the fiscal 2011 tax revenue estimate of \$19.078 billion (which is equal to the \$19.050 billion consensus estimate plus \$48 million in fiscal 2011 tax initiatives authorized in the fiscal 2011 general appropriations act and less \$20 million in the estimated sales tax revenue loss resulting from the August sales tax holiday).
-See the June Information Statement under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Tax Revenue Forecasting; Fiscal 2011."
+The year-to-date tax revenue increase of approximately \$1.091 billion through January 31, 2011 from the same period in fiscal 2010 is attributable in large part to an increase of approximately \$395.7 million, or 7.7%, in withholding collections, an increase of approximately \$239.0 million, or 24.9%, in income estimated payments, a decrease of approximately \$105.8 million, or 28.0%, in income refunds, an increase of approximately \$289.5 million, or 10.8%, in sales and use tax collections, and an increase of approximately \$54.9 million, or 5.9%, in corporate and business tax collections.
+Year-to-date fiscal 2011 tax collections (through January) were approximately \$28 million above the revised benchmark estimate, which is based on the January 18, 2011 fiscal 2011 tax revenue estimate of \$19.784 billion, which was an upward revision from the consensus estimate used for the original fiscal 2011 budget (adjusted for the impacts of the economic development bill and the sales tax holidays in August, 2010).
+See the June Information Statement under the heading "COMMONWEALTH REVENUES AND EXPENDITURES - Tax Revenue Forecasting; Fiscal 2011.